Jammin93/numrepr.h/README.md

 A very basic, static library for converting between integer, hex, and binary.
-This is a simple C project for educational purposes which should not be used in production code.
+This is a simple C project created for my own educational purposes and should not be used in production code.